While you volunteer your time and service in a country that is largely underprivileged, you're bound to have some experiences you'll never forget.

-Leah, an ILP volunteer in the Dominican Republic shared the following story on her personal blog.
-Click here to read the whole story.
+Leah, an ILP volunteer in the Dominican Republic shared the following story on her personal blog but she luckily let us share it here, too:

 "After the movie got out, we were all waiting for Luis’ movie to end.
 After about ten minutes, Luis came out with a smile that filled his whole face.
 He changed his pace to a light jog once he saw that we were waiting for him.
 In that moment, I realized that even with all of the trips, vacations, and souvenirs I would buy in the future, that was probably the best 150 pesos (a little over $3) I would ever spend here in the DR.